dmartizzi/cv-object-counter-app/README.md

 6. From SageMaker Studio, run the code in the `ml_model/train_and_deploy.ipynb` to
     - Create an S3 bucket for the model artifacts.
-    - Perform hyperparameter tuning.
+    - Perform hyperparameter tuning on `ml.g4dn.xlarge` instances.
-    - Train the with the best set of hyperparameters.
+    - Train the with the best set of hyperparameters on `ml.g4dn.xlarge` instances.
-    - Deploy the best model to a SageMaker inference endpoint.
+    - Deploy the best model to a SageMaker inference endpoint on `ml.m5.large` instances.

 7. Deploy a Lambda function located in `lambda_function/lambda_function.py` from the AWS Console.